 - 1. Having considered nominations received for appointment to the Disability Advisory Committee, appoint the following member for a term of 2 years and 2 months commencing on 16 April 2019 and expiring on 20 June 2021: - Diane Baglin - 2.
-Acknowledge the resignation of Kelly Barber and thank her for her valuable contribution to the Disability Advisory Committee. - 3.
+Acknowledge and thank Kelly Barber for her valuable contribution to the Disability Advisory Committee - 3.
 Adopt the amended Greater Shepparton Disability Advisory Committees Terms of Reference.

-8.5 Appointing New Members of the Greater Shepparton Disability Advisory Committee (continued)
+8.5 Appointing New Members of the Greater Shepparton Disability Advisory Comittee (continued)